 - Sanitary Sewer Main televising reports will be reviewed by the Engineering Department.
-Pictures of each individual sewer wye connection will be mailed to property owners with an evaluation of its condition. - If property owners are interested in participating in the program, we require that the entire sewer service be televised from the house out towards the street. - Property owners can then decide if they wish to participate in the program at a maximum cost of \$1,000.
+Pictures of each individual sewer wye connection are available tonight or will be mailed to property owners with an evaluation of its condition. - If property owners are interested in participating in the program, we require that the entire sewer service be televised from the house out towards the street. - Property owners can then decide if they wish to participate in the program at a maximum cost of \$1,300.